kay-16/CSC172-AssociationMining-Reambonanza/README.md

 **Focus on Heart Disease Outcome**
 - Rules containing HeartDisease in the consequent were extracted to analyse outcome-related associations.

-## Key Experimental Findings & Discussions
+## Experimental Findings & Discussions
 1. **Dominant Rule Patterns**
 The strongest discovered rules consistently describe **protective health patterns**, such as:
 - Excellent general health ⇒ No heart disease